Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 "The sun will move on, and I will simply watch."
 The widower in the country is a poem about the human experience of grief that almost all of its audience can relate to.
 As pretty much everyone in the world has experienced some form of grief,

-The human experience of grief is An anomaly is something that differs from the expected, for example a puppy being pink from a black breeding chain.
+The individual human experience of grief is explored throughout Les Murrays poem *Widower in the Country*.
+An anomaly is something that differs from the expected, for example a puppy being pink from a black breeding chain.
 Powerful literature explores a main anomaly through its media form, with the anomaly in the poem *Widower in the country* by Les Murray being the fact that the widower himself doesn't end up leaving his bed, he simply plans out his melancholy day.